 Which tool is best for WCAG 2.2 compliance?

-axe-core has the broadest WCAG 2.2 support with 91 rules spanning A, AA, and AAA levels.
+axe-core has the broadest WCAG 2.2 support, with rules spanning A, AA, and AAA levels.
 WAVE also supports WCAG 2.2.
 Lighthouse lags behind with partial coverage.
-But remember — no automated tool covers all of WCAG 2.2.
+But remember, no automated tool covers all of WCAG 2.2.
 Manual testing is required for full compliance.

 How many accessibility issues can automated tools actually find?